Search

 Unfortunately, addiction remains to some extent stigmatized, even while it is now recognized as a chronic and relapsing disease.

-Calling someone’s intake of substances into question will always be a sensitive issue, so it is vital to approach this subject very gently and supportively.
+Calling someone’s drug use into question will always be a sensitive issue, so it is vital to approach this subject very gently and supportively.
 Leave guilt and blame aside, focusing instead only on the issue at hand.

 If you find the idea of getting someone to go to rehab overwhelming, break it down into smaller chunks, as follows: